Thermodynamical aspects of fermions in external electromagnetic fields: Introduction

+Returning to the analysis of the state $\omega'$ evolved with the time evolution perturbed by the switched-on electromagnetic potential, we study the question whether, at a late time when the external potential is constant in time, it converges to an equilibrium state $\omega$ of the interacting theory .

+We shall actually see that if the external potential has spatially compact support and if it is sufficiently small in a suitable sense, convergence to equilibrium can be established.

+To prove return to equilibrium in the non-perturbative way, we analyze the validity of the Cook criterion, see e.g. \cite{Kato}, and in order to prove that criterion we shall study the decay in time of the time dependent perturbation sourced by space compact external potential on static solutions of the Dirac equation.
+Similar methods have been already used in the literature since long \cite{Prosser}.
+A more recent application is the investigation of the decay in time of solutions of the Dirac equations on curved background which can be found e.g. in \cite{Nicolas} where the scattering of linear Dirac fields by spherically symmetric black holes is studied.

-We then study the question whether $\omega'$ converges to an equilibrium state $\omega$.
-In particular, we determine Araki's relative entropy $\mathscr{S}(\omega',\omega)$ \cite{Araki, Araki2}\footnote{In the case of CAR algebras, the relative entropy computation of excited states with respect to equilibrium states can be found in \cite{Galanda}, (see also \cite{Longo, Casini, CiolliLongoRuzzi, Hollands, Frob1}).}, which is the relative entropy of the state $\omega$ w.r.t. $\omega'$.
+We furthermore determine Araki's relative entropy $\mathscr{S}(\omega',\omega)$ \cite{Araki, Araki2}\footnote{In the case of CAR algebras, the relative entropy computation of excited states with respect to equilibrium states can be found in \cite{Galanda}, (see also \cite{Longo, Casini, CiolliLongoRuzzi, Hollands, Frob1}).}, which is the relative entropy of the state $\omega$ w.r.t. $\omega'$.
 We show that for sufficiently small external fields convergence to equilibrium holds, but not in general if the interaction leads to bound states.
-There non-equilibrium stationary states (NESS)\cite{Ruelle} can occur.
+There non-equilibrium stationary states (NESS) \cite{Ruelle} can occur.

 We can furthermore use the obtained formula for the relative entropy to estimate the entropy production (see e.g. \cite{JP01, JP02, JP03}) in the case of evolutions which do not show return to equilibrium.